Quispamsis Program Rates

 Since retiring from the life of an elite athlete, Elizabeth discovered a love for hiking, yoga, horseback riding, dog sledding, snowshoeing, canoeing, cross-country skiing, dirt biking and exploring the many wonderful trails around the Maritimes with her dog, Rain.
 Elizabeth has lived in three different provinces and has worked in a multitude of unique outdoor environments.
 In Alberta she volunteered at a dog sledding company in the Rocky Mountains ; in Ucluelet, BC she worked for a zipline adventure company and enjoyed the beautiful rainforests of the West Coast.
 After a couple of years near the ocean, she moved across the country to Fredericton, NB to begin her Bachelor of Education degree at UNB.
 Her grandfather frequently told her that she would make an excellent teacher, and his unwavering faith helped her to complete the degree with Honors.
 While working on her Education degree, Elizabeth also completed her Montessori preschool/kindergarten diploma.
 It was during this time that Elizabeth discovered the incredible ‘Waldkindergarten’ forest schools in Europe and from then on, she started dreaming of someday working in an outdoor program; sharing her love of the outdoors and inspiring children’s love of learning through play and exploration in nature.

 After volunteering for Lisa Brown at the original Tír na nÓg Forest School Sussex location in 2014, it became clear to Elizabeth that "this" is where she wanted to be- Forest School combines her love of teaching with her love of all things outdoors.
 Since 2014, Elizabeth and Tim have worked together to build the preschool programs in Saint John and Quispamsis.
-The 2017/2018 school year will welcome the exciting new addition of their first Kindergarten & Grade 1 class!
+The 2018/2019 school year will welcome the exciting new addition our Grade 1-3 class!

 Forest Preschool Educator